longtu/LeetCode/algo/src/wr/leetcode/algo/Facebook/Facebook.md

   * Calculate level average(iterative + recursive) 2
   * Top-down, bottom-up, ZigZag
 1. Binary Tree Inorder traversal Iterator 4
+  * pre-order iterator
 1. BinaryTree to doubly LinkedList 2
   * Method1: Recursive with Info (head,tail)
   * Method2: Using an Iterator and iterate over the tree and build
   * Flatten in place, using recursion is simpler
+  * flatten binary search tree to linked-list(using original data structure) *** BUG

-1. BST vertical Traversal 2
+1. BST vertical Traversal 3
   * TOP-DOWN, left->right: BFS
   * one pass: keep track of min
   * without map: use list and min/max

-1. Clone List with Random Pointer
+1. Clone List with Random Pointer 3
-1. Clone Graph
+1. Clone Graph 3
   * One pass to use hashtable as visited set
   * create copy only when first meet but always copy edge